PatrikSzaboHU/PatrikSzaboHU/README.md

 ## Projects
 - 👥 [Cats are Liquid Multiplayer](https://github.com/PatrikSzaboHU/CatsAreLiquid_Multiplayer): A multiplayer mod for the game Cats are Liquid: A Better Place.
+- 🧽 [Sponge Router](https://github.com/PatrikSzaboHU/SpongeRouter): A lightweight client-side page switching system for making Single Page Applications.
-- 🎞️ [ThickOfIt.click](https://thickofit.click): A link shortener that forces you to listen to Thick Of It to continue.
+- 🎞️ ~~[ThickOfIt.click](https://thickofit.click)~~: A link shortener that forces you to listen to Thick Of It to continue. *(offline)*
 - 📱 [companion2](https://github.com/PatrikSzaboHU/companion2): A mobile/web companion app for Counter-Strike 2 *(work-in-progress)*.
 - 🫥 [PanicButton](https://github.com/PatrikSzaboHU/PanicButton): An app that overlays a website or a fake desktop on your screen with the press of a button.
 - (...) and much more!